Your First 100 Days as a New CFO: A Roadmap for Impact

 How can a new CFO make an immediate impact?

-Stabilize month-end close, improve reporting quality, simplify workflows, and address any urgent compliance or cash issues.
-Early wins create momentum and build credibility.
+Stabilize the month-end close, improve reporting quality, simplify broken workflows, and address urgent compliance or cash issues.
+These aren't dramatic moves, but they're visible and they compound – and they build the credibility needed for larger changes down the road.

 How does MAVI help new CFOs during their first 100 days?